fuxianghuang1/VersaMammo/README.md

 ### Quick demo
 If you want to quickly test the VersaMammo, we have also included a quick demo to support training and testing.
 Please follow the steps:
 1. If you want to train and evaluate the models (except VQA and retrieval), please follow here: If you have already downloaded the pre-trained weights of all models and have the /downstream/Sotas directory, you can skip Step 1.
-If not, please download the [pre-trained weights](https://drive.google.com/file/d/1HmEzoJDs99-t6_mUnrjnkcY8nTJ8WeVp/view?usp=sharing) of VersaMammo and place them under /downstream/Sotas/.
+If not, please download the pre-trained weights (need request) of VersaMammo and place them under /downstream/Sotas/.
 2. Download the preprocessed [demo data](https://drive.google.com/file/d/1n6EhR-oerwA5maLKwKRgLD1RyVKKGSXY/view?usp=sharing) (Thanks for [INbreast dataset](https://www.sciencedirect.com/science/article/abs/pii/S107663321100451X)), and put it under /downstream/Quick_demo/.
-3. To directly test the VQA task, please download the [pre-trained weight](https://drive.google.com/file/d/1ryAhGluZls7Oq4ELHVj4hcq1TM8gHGO5/view?usp=sharing), and put it under /downstream/Quick_demo/VQA/.
+3. To directly test the VQA task, please download the pre-trained weights (need request), and put it under /downstream/Quick_demo/VQA/.
 Remember to comment out the 94 line in ../envs/downstream/lib/python3.9/site-packages/transformers/models/vilt/modeling_vilt.py: `_, _, ph, pw = self.patch_embeddings.projection.weight.shape`
-4. To directly test the retrieval task, please download the [pre-extracted features](https://drive.google.com/file/d/1Qp5-eUNKPNOzYaKqhR4-abJ07Qf6vS8K/view?usp=drive_link) and put it under /downstream/Quick_demo/retrieval/.
+4. To directly test the retrieval task, please download the pre-extracted features (need request) and put it under /downstream/Quick_demo/retrieval/.
 5. ```shell
    cd Quick_demo
    ```